MakWigglz/neural-network/trainzip_neural_network_sample.md

-Absolutely!
-Here's a lightweight example of a neural network using PyTorch and the classic ZIP code digits dataset from `zip.train`, which you might recognize from older datasets like the USPS digit recognition task.
+A lightweight example of a neural network using PyTorch and the classic ZIP code digits dataset from `zip.train`, which you might recognize from older datasets like the USPS digit recognition task.
 If you're using a notebook, this will run smoothly and give you a compact testbed to play with predictions.

 ### 🧠 Simple Neural Network with ZIP Train